isomerpages/mlaw-acd/_compliance/2-other-regulatory-requirements.md

 Regulated dealers should refer to the [content for reporting](/images/Content for Reporting_20201229 (Final).xlsx){:target="_blank"} set out by the Ministry of Law to understand the reporting requirement and ensure that the information are collected in the required format during the reporting period.

-Regulated dealers will have to submit the semi-annual returns electronically through the upcoming my Precious Stones and Precious Metals Dealer’s Portal (_my_Pal).
+Regulated dealers will have to submit the semi-annual returns electronically through the upcoming my Precious Stones and Precious Metals Dealer’s Portal (<i>my</i>Pal).

-Please watch this [guidance video](https://youtu.be/Jpcj4iYSOSM){:target="_blank"} to preview myPal and how to submit the semi-annual returns.
+Please watch this [guidance video](https://youtu.be/Jpcj4iYSOSM){:target="_blank"} to preview <i>my</i>Pal and how to submit the semi-annual returns.

 Please click [here](https://acd.mlaw.gov.sg/news/notices-from-the-registrar/reporting-requirement-for-regulated-dealers-with-effect-from-1-january-2021){:target="_blank"} to view the notice on the reporting requirement issued by the Registrar.
 You may also refer to the [FAQs](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx){:target="_blank"} for more information on the reporting requirement.